 During my time in the military, I earned a Navy/Marine Corps Achievement medal, my Enlisted Aviation Warfare Specialist (EAWS) pin, and was Junior Sailor of the Quarter, among other awards.
 I was also congressionally honored by Congressman Scott McInnis (R-CO) for my service in the military and volunteer activities.
-In 2003, I completed a deployment in support of Operation Iraqi Freedom.
+Toward the end of my enlistment, I completed a deployment in support of Operation Iraqi Freedom.
 I have extensive weapons handling experience and have maintained my military fitness level, two things that have been very beneficial to me as an actor.
 Many of the traits I learned in the military have served me well in the entertainment world—preparation, always being early, top notch organizational skills and having a tireless work ethic.

 Teaching in Uganda

 A second cause that is near and dear to my heart is the award winning non-profit, Pin-Ups for Vets.
-Through fundraisers and the sale of pin-up calendars, Pin-ups for Vets has raised over $50,000 to assist our veterans and active duty military.
+Through fundraisers and the sale of modest and classy pin-up calendars, Pin-ups for Vets has raised over $55,000 to fund our various veteran and troop initiatives.
 These funds have been allocated to purchase much needed rehab equipment for our veterans, send care packages to our troops overseas, and aided the pin-ups in visiting thousands of veterans at their bedside since 2006.
-In the 2015 calendar, I was immensely proud to be chosen as Miss February 2015 in the Pin-Ups for Vets calendar and am also featured in the photo for November 2016.
-Since becoming affiliated with the organization in 2014, I personally have visited seven VA hospitals and nursing homes, attended seven different veteran events, and participated in nine fundraisers helping the non-profit raise thousands.
+I was immensely proud to be chosen as Miss February 2015 in the Pin-Ups for Vets calendar and have been featured in November from 2016 onwards.
+You can help our mission by purchasing a calendar at pinupsforvets.com and if you put a note in the message box, I'd be happy to sign it for you!
+Since becoming affiliated with the organization in 2014, I personally have visited tens of VA hospitals and nursing homes, attended numerous veteran events, and participated in many fundraisers helping the non-profit raise thousands.
 Being a veteran myself, I deeply cherish the time I get to spend with my brothers and sisters.